Debunking ABLE Myths

 Myth: An individual must be receiving Social Security disability benefits to qualify for an ABLE account.

-Fact: The ABLE Act limits eligibility to individuals with significant disabilities with an age of onset of disability before turning 26 years of age.
+Fact: The ABLE Act limits eligibility to individuals with disabilities with an age of onset of disability before turning 26 years of age.
 If an individual meets this criterion and receives benefits through Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI) programs, they are automatically eligible to establish an ABLE account.
 If they do not receive these benefits, but still meet the age of onset of disability, they would still be eligible to open an ABLE account if they have a “disability certification” signed by a licensed physician confirming that they meet Social Security’s definition and medical criteria regarding significant functional limitations.

 Myth: An individual must be under the age of 26 in order to have an ABLE account.